michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 Activity
 - Sound
 - Computer Vision
-- Introduce to midterm project
+- Introduce to midterm project: One of the following:
+	- Improve your game (or create a new one) with the addition of sound or video
+	- Create some interactive artwork that uses video in some way

 Homework (due July 20)
-- Start midterm project
+- Make substantial progress on your midterm project
-- Readings (TBA)

 Preparation Assignment, if you have have received your kit:
 - Carefully cut the cable tie that holds the bundle of jumper wires together.
 Be very careful not to cut the wires or yourself.
-- Have kit ready before class starts
+- Have kit ready before class starts on Monday

 #### Meeting 5: July 20

 Activity
-- Work day
+- Arduino test
+- Show progress on your midterm project
+- Continue working with help from Tina and myself as necessary (breakout rooms?)

 Homework (due July 22)
 - Midterm project
-- If you had problems uploading the sketch, use one of the assistants methods to resolve this
+- If you had problems uploading the sketch, use one of the assistant methods to resolve this

 #### Meeting 6: July 22